CNuge/SalmonEuAdmix/README.md

 # 3. check the package works by calling the help menu
 SalmonEuAdmix -h
-# you should get a command line output listing the CLI options
+# you should get a command line output listing the options

 # 4. You're good to start using SalmonEuAdmix
 ```